imjoy-team/kaibu/docs/api.md

  - `id`: String, the id of the layer
  - `name`: String, the name of the layer
  - `set_image`: Function, a function used to update the image in the layer
+ - `set_blending`: Function, a function used to update the blending model of the layer
+ - `set_opacity`: Function, a function used to update the opacity of the layer
+ - Other ITK/VTK Viewer functions defined at https://kitware.github.io/itk-vtk-viewer/api/ (Note: the function names should be converted from camel case to snake case, e.g. `setUnits` will become `set_units`)

 Example in Python: